-28 Years Ago: Randy Travis Makes His Opry Debut
+30 Years Ago: Randy Travis Makes His Grand Ole Opry Debut

 Travis has gone on to be one of the most successful country artists of all time, selling more than 25 million albums and earning 29 Top 10 singles, with 16 going all the way to No. 1.

 The Texan celebrated his 25th anniversary of becoming an Opry member in 2011 with a star-studded bash.
-Performers included Josh Turner, John Anderson and Carrie Underwood, who he invited to become an Opry member in 2008.
+Performers included Josh Turner, John Anderson and Carrie Underwood, whom Travis had invited to become an Opry member in 2008.

-“It’s amazing to me to be celebrating my 25th anniversary in the music business on this stage because of the way I grew up and what I grew up listening to,” he said during the celebration.
+“It’s amazing to me to be celebrating my 25th anniversary in the music business on this stage because of the way I grew up and what I grew up listening to,” the country legend said during the celebration.

 Travis also released an Anniversary Celebration album in 2011, which includes collaborations with some of his favorite artists, such as Brad Paisley, the Zac Brown Band, Tim McGraw and Kenny Chesney, on some of his most-beloved hits.
 The project is available for purchase via Amazon.

 Learn Randy Travis’ + Other Country Stars’ Real Names

 5 Lessons We’ve Learned From Randy Travis